Major Transit Station Areas

 - Delineate MTSA boundaries

-- Establish minimum and/or alternative densities
+- Establish minimum or alternative densities, or both

 - Develop Regional Official Plan policies

-Why is the Region doing this study?
+Why did the Region complete the study?

 The Provincial Growth Plan, 2019, introduced new direction for upper-tier municipalities to work collaboratively with lower-tier municipalities to align transit investment and land use planning by directing transit-supportive densities to MTSAs along priority transit corridors.